Subaru Logo

 Subaru is a Japanese automobile manufacturer called Subaru Corporation, formerly known as Fuji Heavy Industries.
 It was founded in the summer of 1952.
 It was founded by Kenji Kita and Chikuhei Nakajima.
 The head office is located in Ebisu (Shibuya, Japan).

-Before becoming a leading transport manufacturer, the company went through a difficult path that led it to an up-to-date identity, name, and status.
-She started with Fuji Heavy Industries, owned by the Aircraft Research Laboratory headed by Chikuhei Nakajima.
+Before becoming a leading transport manufacturer, the company went through a difficult path, leading to an up-to-date identity, name, and status.
+She started with Fuji Heavy Industries, owned by the Aircraft Research Laboratory and headed by Chikuhei Nakajima.
 The earliest events date back to 1915.
-Then in 1932, the company was reorganized into the Nakajima Aircraft Company.
+Then, in 1932, the company was reorganized into the Nakajima Aircraft Company.

-In 1946, the former aircraft manufacturing was transferred to the manufacture of scooters and was named Fuji Sangyo Co.
-A few years later, the newly formed structure was divided into 12 small firms, in accordance with the legal requirement of the Corporate Credit Rearrangement Act, adopted in 1950.
+In 1946, the former aircraft manufacturing was transferred to scooter manufacturing and was named Fuji Sangyo Co.
+A few years later, the newly formed structure was divided into 12 small firms by the legal requirement of the Corporate Credit Rearrangement Act, adopted in 1950.

 Three years later, six of them decided to join another newly created company.
 This is how Fuji Heavy Industries was born.
 Kenji Kita, who headed it, wanted the firm to be engaged in the manufacture of automobiles, so he re-specialized it.
 He also chose the name and approved the corporate symbols.